Between the Species: Print

 Between the Species is partially a continuation of a journal named Ethics & Animals.
-The latter publication was established in 1980 as the journal for the Society of the Study of Ethics and Animals and was edited by Harlan B. Miller.
-Jeanne Keister and Suzie J. Vankrey served as managing editors, while the board of directors included, at various times, Ann Cottrell Free, Theodore Sager Meth, Tom Regan, Lilly-Marlene Russow, George P. Cave, Sidney Gendin, and Steve F. Sapontzis.
+The latter publication was established in 1980 as the journal for the Society of the Study of Ethics and Animals and was edited by Harlan B. Miller, with Jeanne Keister and Suzie J. Vankrey serving as managing editors.
 The journal was quarterly, and ceased publication in 1984 with issue 4 of volume 5.
 In his final editorial, Miller noted that mainstream philosophical journals would potentially publish ethical work on animals, and noted that readers of Ethics & Animals were specifically invited to submit manuscripts to Between the Species.
 The Society for the Study of Ethics and Animals says that Ethics & Animals "evolved into" Between the Species, though Between the Species is not published by the society.

 Negavit, unpublished at the time of the establishment of Between the Species, began to be serialized in the third issue.
 The Humane Society of the United States partially funded the second volume, and the third volume received financial support from a number of "sustainers".
 The journal's financial difficulties were partially alleviated by a grant received from the Ahimsa Foundation prior to the publication of volume 4; this allowed the journal's expansion to 80 pages per issue.
 Issue 3 of volume 4 was the first issue to have professional typesetting; issues were shortened to 60 pages, but this nonetheless allowed considerably greater inclusion than the 52-page issues of volumes 1–3.
 Abbe died on March 15, 1989; the second issue of volume 5 was dedicated in his memory.
 The print journal stopped publishing in 1996 with a double issue comprising volume 12.
 In 2016, the philosopher Paola Cavalieri described the initial iteration of Between the Species as "pioneering".
-In addition to Cavalieri, among the influential contributors to the print edition were Carol J. Adams, J. Baird Callicott, David DeGrazia, Daniel Dombrowski, Gary Francione, R. G. Frey, Marti Kheel, Charles R. Magel, Mary Midgley, Evelyn Pluhar, Tom Regan, Bernard Rollin, Holmes Rolston III, Mark Rowlands, Steve Sapontzis, Peter Singer, Richard Sylvan, Gary Varner, and Mary Anne Warren.